Funeral of Hassan Nasrallah: Responses

 The funeral attracted unprecedented media attention, particularly among Hezbollah supporters, who adopted the slogan "We are committed to the covenant."
 Many expressed the desire for Nasrallah's resting place to become a shrine.
 Meanwhile, Hezbollah's political opposition in the Lebanese Forces argued that his burial represented a symbolic end for Hezbollah, given the party's recent military and political struggles.

 Several dozen American protestors held a funeral for Nasrallah in New York City, and were met with counter-protestors.

-Air France and Emirates Airlines announced a preliminary cancellation of flights to Lebanon on the day of the funeral due to security concerns and potential disruptions in Beirut.
+Air France and Emirates announced a preliminary cancellation of flights to Lebanon on the day of the funeral due to security concerns and potential disruptions in Beirut.